jaipatel2003/jaipatel2003/README.md

 :writing_hand: I'm currently seeking internship/co-op positions for summer 2023

-## Experience
+## Work Experience
-Summer 2022: Worked as a Software and IT Intern with [MIT Lincoln Laboratory](https://www.ll.mit.edu/) :rocket:
+Summer 2022: Software and IT Intern with [MIT Lincoln Laboratory](https://www.ll.mit.edu/) :rocket:

 ## Communications
 Connect with me!
 [LinkedIn](https://www.linkedin.com/in/jai-c-patel-063a6a211/)